aspades1/Aegean/README.md

-#Airline Interview
+# Airline Interview

-#Contents:
+# Contents:
-  Data cleaning and transformation
+  -Data cleaning and transformation
-    Contains the jupiter notebook where data cleaning and transformation.
+   -Contains the jupiter notebook where data cleaning and transformation.
 The #1 first objective is answered in this file.

-  Requirements
+  -Requirements
-    Contains a .txt file with the required libraries and their most efficient versions.
+   -Contains a .txt file with the required libraries and their most efficient versions.

-  Airport delay analysis
+  -Airport delay analysis
-    Contains the jupiter notebook where analysis is conducted.
+   -Contains the jupiter notebook where analysis is conducted.
 Objectives #2 & #3 are answered in this file.

-  Presentation
+  -Presentation
-    Contains the final presentation of the project.
+   -Contains the final presentation of the project.

-#Instructions given:
+# Instructions given:

 Please submit the description of the execution plan, the code, the output, and any comments.